sveetch/cookiecutter-bireli/docs/project-install.rst

     make initial-data

-If you don't want any initial data, you will need at least a super to be able to reach the admin: ::
+If you don't want any initial data, you will need at least a super user to reach the admin: ::

     make superuser